A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 There came a quiet little chuckle.
 ‘I’m unknowable, Horoth.’

 I can’t accurately describe her voice, no matter how I try.
-It’s like the voice of a stately woman cast down a long, windy tunnel; amplified, echoing, sweet yet sinister.
+It’s like a stately woman’s speech, but cast down a long, windy tunnel; amplified, echoing, sweet yet sinister.
 It could by turns charm a smile out of a statue, and then shred a consciousness into ribbons.
 Little wonder her captors kept away from the caravan.
 It was enough to put the fear of every god into a sane man.

 ‘What are these men going to do with you?’
 I ask.